Mushroom Coffee Benefits: Why This Combo Is the Next Big Health Movement

 Together, these actions yield the caffeine-induced effects we all know and love: We feel more awake and alert, think more clearly, have an easier time concentrating, and feel more physically coordinated[*].

 A variety of studies have found that coffee consumption can give our brains a helping hand[*].
-In particular, studies suggest that coffee may have a positive effect on memory, mood, reaction time, focus and alertness, and overall cognitive function[*][*][*][*].
+In particular, studies suggest that coffee may have a positive effect on mood, reaction time, focus and alertness[*][*][*][*].

 Are you beginning to see why the media has changed its tune on coffee?
-Contemporary, peer-reviewed research finds that the bitter brew is packed with tons of sweet benefits and has the potential to boost both our physical and mental well-being.
+Contemporary, peer-reviewed research finds that the bitter brew is packed with tons of sweet benefits and has the potential to support well-being.

 The benefits of coffee are now virtually undeniable.
 But, coffee isn’t entirely without downsides.
 Here are a few potential pitfalls of the brew.

 1. Coffee Can Contribute to Indigestion